dotnet/docs/docs/csharp/programming-guide/file-system/how-to-write-to-a-text-file.md

 - Instantiates a string given the assigned string literal
 - Awaits a call to <xref:System.IO.File.WriteAllTextAsync%2A?displayProperty=nameWithType> which:

-  - Asynchronously creates a file name *WriteText.txt*, if the file already exists, it is overwritten
+  - Asynchronously creates a file name *WriteText.txt*.
+If the file already exists, it is overwritten.
   - Writes the given text to the file
   - Closes the file, automatically flushing and disposing as needed

-## Stream writer
+## Write selected strings from an array to a file

 :::code language="csharp" source="snippets/write-text/StreamWriterOne.cs":::